 One man’s poison is another man’s meat.
 We don’t need Oscar Wilde to tell us that.
 The environmental-conscious and the genetically frugal Dutch people have filled this country with many options to turn your spullen (stuff) into some pocket money.

-It’s also a good conscience for having helped to recycle still usable items lying about at your home.
+It’s also a good conscience to have helped to recycle still usable items lying about at your home.
 Here is the list of places where you can unload your stuff in descending order of effort required.

 Selling your stuff on Marktplaats